Master of Arts in Digital Studies

 In the Winter Quarter, students take two required core courses in Digital Studies (DIGS) and one elective course:

-• DIGS 30004: Data Analysis II: Data Visualization and Machine Learning (using Python)
+• DIGS 30004, Data Analysis II: Data Visualization and Machine Learning (this course provides additional practice in Python coding)

-• DIGS 30007: Introduction to Digital Humanities (this course surveys the the history and theory of digital computing, the various uses of computers in the humanities, and current debates concerning digital humanities)
+• DIGS 30007, Introduction to Digital Humanities (this course surveys the the history and theory of digital computing, the use of computers for research in the humanities, and current debates about digital humanities)

 Spring Quarter